lucasfonsecads/trump-vs-trudeau/README.md

 #### -- Project Status: ![Active](https://img.shields.io/github/last-commit/lucasfonmiranda/datacamp-trump-vs-trudeau)

 ## Project Intro/Objective
-The purpose of this project is use NLP for analysis the tweets of presidential candidates US in 2020
+The purpose of this project is use NLP for analysis the tweets of presidential US and CAN in 2020

 ### Methods Used